jeertmans/jeertmans.github.io/_tabs/about.md

 I work within COmmunication SYstems (COSY) group and my research topic is _Differentiable Ray Tracing for Telecommunications_.

-Beside my academical research, I really like to develop open source softwares.
+Beside my academical research, I really like to develop open source software.
 While most of my projects stay under the radar, some received more attention, such as [ADE Scheduler](https://github.com/ADE-Scheduler/ADE-Scheduler), a scheduling tool used by thousands of people at my university.